Crownles-s/pwn.college_debroop/Hello-hackers.md

 ### Notes:
 - whoami command displays the role/name of the user.
-- commands are read and run linewise.
+- Commands are read and run linewise.
-- commands are fully case sensitive.
+- Commands are fully case sensitive.

 # Challenge 2: Intro to Arguments
 Let's try something more complicated: a command with arguments, which is what we call additional data passed to the command.
 When you type a line of text and hit enter, the shell actually parses your input into a command and its arguments.
 The first word is the command, and the subsequent words are arguments.
 Observe: